Mississauga library logo

 Types of awards and judging criteria

-The Mississauga Urban Design Awards are a bi-annual program that recognize three awards of distinction listed below.
+The Mississauga Urban Design Awards is a biennial program that recognizes three awards of distinction.
 Over the next few months, the distinguished jury will review all projects submitted for consideration.
-Following the review process, the jury will bestow the number of awards of each category, if any, at their discretion.
+Following the review process, the jury will bestow the awards of each category, if any, at their discretion.

 Award of Excellence